approvals/ApprovalTests.Java/approvaltests/docs/Configuration.md

 The approved & received files will now be created in the subdirectory `/approvals/` for any test in the same package as this file, or any test in any subpackage under this.

+You can find out more about [Package Level settings here](./reference/PackageSettings.md#top)

 ## Alternative Base Directory for Output Files

 Approved and received files can be stored in a different branch of the code base (for example, under the `/resources/` folder).